 How long should I breastfeed?

-It’s recommended that babies should have only breast milk for around the first 6 months of their lives and then continue to be breastfed for 2 years and beyond.
+If you choose to breastfeed, it’s recommended that babies should consume only breast milk for around the first 6 months of their lives.
+After this, it is recommended that they continue to be breastfed for 2 years and beyond, alongside eating other foods.

 Regardless of how long you choose to breastfeed, it's good to know that both you and your baby benefit from every breastfeed given.